Amend your soil with the best available compost that aids in improving the aeration and water retention capacity of your garden grounds.

 4. Coffee Grounds

-Coffee grounds contain 2% nitrogen and are an excellent nitrogen source for plants.
+Coffee grounds contain 2% nitrogen and are an excellent plant nitrogen source.

 5. Banana Peels